We may earn income from links in this post. Please read this Disclosure for details.

 I was a guest at the resort while attending the 5 de 50 by Food and Travel Festival, a culinary extravaganza featuring chefs from 5 of the top 50 restaurants in Latin America.

-So, in between dining on cuisine prepared by giants in the world of gastronomy — such as Peruvian Chef Pía León (named World’s Best Female Chef 2021) and Chefs Guillermo González Beristáin and Eduardo Morali (Pangea in Monterrey), Gerardo Vázquez Lugo (Nicos in Mexico City) — I explored as much of the resort as I could.
+So, in between dining on cuisine prepared by giants in the world of gastronomy — such as Peruvian Chef Pía León (named World’s Best Female Chef 2021) and Chefs Guillermo González Beristáin and Eduardo Morali (Pangea in Monterrey), Gerardo Vázquez Lugo (Nicos in Mexico City) — I explored the resort.

 From dishes like huevos motuleños (a speciality of the Yucatan) to chiles en nogada (from Puebla), it was like taking a culinary romp across Mexico.